 Please download the free Adobe Acrobat Reader to view these documents.

 The Group's performance for the quarter under review versus the corresponding quarter of the previous financial year is tabled below:

-Comparatively, the Group's revenue for the current quarter ended 30 September 2016 increased by 6% while profit before amortization expenses, share of results of an associate and tax for the current quarter increased by 240% when compared to the corresponding quarter ended 30 September 2015.
-The higher revenue in the current quarter as compared to the corresponding quarter is due to higher vessel utilisation rate as compared to the corresponding quarter.
+Comparatively, the Group's revenue for the current quarter ended 31 December 2016 reduced by 16% while profit before tax for the current quarter increased by 119% when compared to the corresponding quarter ended 31 December 2015.
+The lower revenue in the current quarter as compared to the corresponding quarter is due to lower vessel utilisation rate and work orders received and performed as compared to the corresponding quarter

 The intangible assets arose from the existing charter contracts between Perdana Petroleum Bhd and its customers, which expires in 2018.
 These assets will be amortised until 2018.

 In the opinion of the Directors, the results for the current quarter have not been affected by any transactions or events of a material nature which have arisen between 31 December 2015 and the date of this report.